GluuFederation/docs-ce-prod/docs/source/tutorials/session-in-password-grant-flow.md

    - Open in browser `https://<server>/cgi-bin/rp.py`
    - As result this demo pge should produce page with `token` and `introspection responses`.
 Also it should set `session_id` cookie

-   8. Open in browser `https://<server>` to log into oxTrust. oxAuth should accept cookie which `rp.py` set and allow log into application without entering credentials.
+   8. Open in browser `https://<server>` to login to oxTrust. oxAuth should accept cookie which `rp.py` set and allow login to the application without entering credentials.

 ## Note
-   1. In order to full support this flow we need to resolve issue: https://github.com/GluuFederation/oxAuth/issues/1196 Without this issue resolution after logout from oxTrust user not able to logging until he restart browser.
+   1. In order to fully support this flow we need to resolve issue: https://github.com/GluuFederation/oxAuth/issues/1196 Without this issue resolution after logout from oxTrust user not able to logging until he restart browser.